Real Estate Glossary

 A mortgage loan which does not exceed 75% of the appraised value or purchase price of the property, whichever is the lesser of the two.
 Mortgages that exceed this limit must be insured by CMHC or MICC.

-One party's written response to the other party's offer during negotiation of a real estate purchase between buyer and seller.
+One party's written a response to the other party's offer during the negotiation of a real estate purchase between buyer and seller.

-The transfer of property, or title to property, from one party to another.
+The transfer of property, or title to the property, from one party to another.

 Debt Service Top